South Hylton Metro station

+History

 Original station

 South Hylton stands to the east of the site of the former Hylton station, which was located west of Hylton Bank.
 The station opened on 1 June 1853, as part of the Penshaw branch of the York, Newcastle and Berwick Railway.
 Passenger services along the Penshaw Branch were recommended for withdrawal in the Beeching Report, and the station duly closed on 4 May 1964.

 Prior to the opening of the Tyne and Wear Metro station, the area was served by the Jolly Bus service, operated by W.H.
 Jolly.
 The service ran from Claxheugh Road and Evesham in South Hylton to Sunderland, using vehicles branded in a cream and brown livery.
 The service was withdrawn in July 1995.

-Metro era
+Metro station

 The new South Hylton station opened in 2002 and has the longest platform on the Tyne and Wear Metro network, with a length of 122 m.
 Because of this, the single platform is officially recognised as two platforms, and can accommodate two trains.

 Along with other stations on the line between Fellgate and South Hylton, the station is fitted with vitreous enamel panels designed by artist, Morag Morrison.
 Each station uses a different arrangement of colours, with strong colours used in platform shelters and ticketing areas, and a more neutral palate for external elements.

 The station was used by 256,819 passengers in 2017–18, making it the eighth-most-used station on the Wearside extension.